-BOSTON -- The city of Boston is literally digging its Chinatown.
+BOSTON -- Boston is literally digging its Chinatown.

 Over the years, Boston has unearthed hundreds of archaeological sites.